thedignifiedco/diggys-fintech-app/README.md

 # SecureBank - Fintech Demo with Frontegg Authentication

+This is a **vanilla JavaScript application** built with **Webpack** (not React or Vite).
 This sample application demonstrates how to build a secure fintech application using Frontegg's authentication and step-up security features.
 The app simulates a digital banking platform with advanced security measures for high-value transactions.

 ## 🏦 What This Demo Showcases